revgrid/revgrid/src-docs/architecture/client/components/selection/index.md

 A selection consists of one or more selection areas.
 There are 4 types of selection areas enumerated by {@link common/types-utils/selection-area-type!RevSelectionAreaTypeId | RevSelectionAreaTypeId}.

-* **all**: All the cells within the selection's subgrid.
-There can only be one `all` area in a selection.
+* **dynamicAll**: All the cells within a selection's subgrid.
+The size of this area will dynamically adjust if rows or columns are added or deleted.
 * **rectangle**: A rectangle of cells within the selection's subgrid.
 * **row**: One or more contiguous rows within the selection's subgrid.
 * **column**: One or more contiguous columns.
 This is independent of the selection's subgrid.

-A selection is tied to a [subgrid](../subgrids-manager/index.md).
-Areas of type `all`, `rectangle`, `row` are fully contained within that subgrid.
-If one of these areas are added to an existing selection but specifies a different subgrid, then the existing areas are cleared from the selection.
-A selection's subgrid is set by the first area added to it.
-By default, this is the {@link client/client-grid!RevClientGrid#mainSubgrid | main subgrid}.
+Selection areas can be in different subgrids however individual areas of type `dynamicAll`, `rectangle`, `row` are fully contained within one subgrid.

 ## Updating selection